diegonetto/generator-ionic/README.md

 ```
 - Now we want to emulate your app on an Android Virtual Device (AVD).
 Start by downloading the latest [Android SDK](https://developer.android.com/sdk/index.html#download)
 - On a Mac OS, extract downloaded ZIP file to an installation directory (i.e. /Applications/adt-bundle-mac-x86_64-20140702/).
 Note that the folder should match the name of the downloaded ZIP file adt-bundle-mac-x86_64-20140702.zip
 - Update the Bash Profile document to include PATH environment variables to the Android SDK platform-tools and tools directory so the 'android' command may be executed regardless of your present working directory in the Terminal program.
-Note: This step may be necessary so you may use the 'android' command and avoid encountering the following error:
+Note: This step may be necessary in order to allow you to use the 'android' command and avoid encountering the following error:
 ```
 [Error: The command android failed.
 Make sure you have the latest Android SDK installed, and the android command (inside the tools/ folder) added to your path.
 Output: /bin/sh: android: command not found ]
 ```
-- Execute the following command in Terminal program to edit your Bash Profile document:
+- Execute the following command in the Terminal program to edit your Bash Profile document:
 ```
 touch ~/.bash_profile; open ~/.bash_profile
 ```
-- Copy and Paste the following at the top of the file (without removing existing data).
-Replace all instances below of adt-bundle-mac-x86_64-20140702 with the filename of the ZIP file that you downloaded.
+- Copy and Paste the following at the top of the file (without removing existing data within the file).
+Replace all instances of adt-bundle-mac-x86_64-20140702 that are shown below with the filename of the ZIP file that you downloaded.
 Save and close the file.
 ```
 export PATH=/user/local/bin:$PATH
 export PATH=$PATH:/Applications/adt-bundle-mac-x86_64-20140702/sdk/tools
 export PATH=${PATH}:/Applications/adt-bundle-mac-x86_64-20140702/sdk/tools:/Applications/adt-bundle-mac-x86_64-20140702/sdk/tools
 ```
-- Execute the updated Bash Profile with the following command in Terminal program to update the PATH:
+- Execute the updated Bash Profile with the following command in the Terminal program to update the PATH:
 ```
 source ~/.bash_profile
 ```